JofArnold/convert-react-to-json/README.md

 - `prettyPrint: Boolean`
   - Default `false`
-  - Set to `true` if you want to pretty print the JSON output (i.e. with new lines and indenting.
-Defaults to `false`
+  - Set to `true` if you want to pretty print the JSON output (i.e. with new lines and indenting with 2 spaces).
+Defaults to `false`.
 - `babelConfig: TransformOptions`
   - The configuration object for the transform.
-If not set it uses the default version which is a fairly typical default for most React projects
+If not set it uses the default version which is a fairly typical default for most React projects.
 - `expandDeep: Boolean`
   - Default `false`
-  - If set to `true`, the React tree is fully-expanded to primitives as var as it can go
+  - If set to `true`, the React tree is fully-expanded to primitives as far as it can go.
 - `logBuildOutput: Boolean`
-  - Outputs a log of the Rollup build
+  - Outputs a log of the Rollup build.

 ## Limitations

-- Must define the path with a string as opposed to using, for instance, `require`
+- Must define the path with a string as opposed to using, for instance, `require`.
-- You must import React in that file (even though in React 17.0 you don't need that)
+- You must import React in that file (even though in React 17.0 you don't need that).
-- At least one of the files you are consuming needs to be TypeScript due to an issue with Rollup's TypeScript plugin I haven't figured out yet
+- At least one of the files you are consuming needs to be TypeScript due to an issue with Rollup's TypeScript plugin I haven't figured out yet.
-- Only works with `export default` for now; no named exports
+- Only works with `export default` for now; no named exports.
-- Only works with DOM currently (probably)
+- Only works with DOM currently (probably - not checked).
-- No error handling
+- No error handling,